shirat74/dvipdfm-x/README.md

 ## Incompatible Changes From Dvipdfm

-There are various minor incompatibilities from dvipdfm.
+There are various minor incompatibilities to dvipdfm.

 ## Other Improvement Over Dvipdfm